3r0th3r-CC/3r0th3r-cc.github.io/source/_posts/VishwaCTF-2025-Writeup.md

 When I came to this challenge, the first thing I saw was two **GIFs** of dancing stickmen

-At first, I thought, "Maybe overlaying these two might reveal the text in the correct flag order."
-Hah~ too inexperienced
+At first, I thought, "Maybe overlaying these two might reveal the text in the correct flag order" Hah~ too inexperienced

 After suffering with the first approach, I searched for **dancing stickman cipher** and found this: